GameAutomators/eBook-Source/Preface/README.md

 # Preface

 Making learning fun is extremely important.
 Many of us would have played video games when we were young, and what kept us glued and excited was the desire to make a high score.
 How awesome would it be to build your own robots and algorithms that play these games?
-How exciting would it be to watch how your algorithm will make it through the level that you found very hard?
+How exciting would it be to watch your algorithm making it through the level that you found very hard?

 This book is an attempt in that direction.
 It will introduce you on how to build systems and robots that can play mobile games.
 This approach will help you learn concepts of algorithms, electronics, image processing and machine learning; and have a lot of fun at the same time.